matn7/CS-Notes/src/main/java/basic_java/hearts/DIAGRAMS.md

 ### Stack

-- FILO - first in last out.
+- **FILO**: First in last out.
-- LIFO - last in first out.
+- **LIFO**: Last in first out.

 ![Stack](images/stack.png "Stack")

-- push - Add a record to the stack.
+- push: Add a record to the stack.
-- pop - Remove the "top" record in the stack.
+- pop: Remove the "top" record in the stack.
-- peek - Return the "top" record without popping it.
+- peek: Return the "top" record without popping it.

 **Build Queue using 2 Stacks**